pombredanne/detektor/README.md

 hand-ins in programming education courses, and can report if similarity of code in files are high based on a couple of techniques described below.

+## Install

+This package is planned added to pypi, but for now:

+    $ git clone git@github.com:apparator/detektor.git

+No virtualenv?
+Currently this package uses standard Python modules only.

 ## Usage

 Use command `fab demo` and look at these files: